 1. Do you know how much you spend?

-There are a surprising number of people who don’t know what their total average monthly outgoings are.
+There are a surprising number of people who don’t know what their total average monthly outgoings are, which leads them to payday loan companies to tie them over until payday.
 Admittedly this can be difficult to track considering the number of different bills and purchases made on a daily basis.
 But by using a budget calculator you can work out where the majority of your money is going.
 The Budget Planner from the Money Advice Service is a good start, and if you want to monitor your expenses on the go, this Daily Budget app is also very handy!

 By working out what you spend most on some of the more frivolous items, you’ll be able to work out where you can cut down.